2020 – 2021 Committee

 Brian Lapsa is a D.Phil. student in Classics researching the late pagan and early Christian use of exempla for ethical formation.
 After a BA in History and German at the University of Virginia, he worked in marketing and translation, ultimately returning to academic life to read Philosophy (M.A., M.Phil.) at Leuven and Classics (B.A.) at Oxford.
 He has taught at the University of Leiden and is currently Assistant Researcher in Roman History at the University of Latvia.
 In 2018-19 Brian served as President of the Oxford Latinitas Society.

-Finlay O’Duffin is an independent Latin tutor and scholar.
-He serves as a non-executive committee member of the OLP and U.K. goodwill ambassador for the Accademia Vivarium Novum.
+Finlay O’Duffin is an independent Latin tutor and scholar serving as a non-executive committee member of the society.
 In Trinity Term of the OLP’s first year (2018) he developed and taught a weekly Schola Rhetorica in Latin on the basis of ancient progymnasmata.
 In 2016 and 2017 he taught at Vivarium’s summer schools, for which he also developed a Palaestra dicendi curriculum for practical oratory.
 His studies were in Anglo-Saxon, Norse, and Celtic (B.A., Jesus College, Cambridge); the Western Literary Tradition (M.A., Leuven, 2013); Latin and Greek (Vivarium Novum, 2013-14); and Law (LLB, London College of Law, 2018).

 Dr Melinda Letts